 This tool performs smart selection, taking your rough marking of floating artifacts, wires, or surfaces for flattening, analyzing the pixels, and determining the object it thinks you want within the rough selection.
 You can then further modify the selection polygon and adjust the applied buffers.
 The output of the Manual Retouch tool is a polygonal feature layer with attribute information that defines what retouch action should be performed in each area: clean, flatten, and retexture.
 When rebuilding the project, PhotoMesh uses the manual retouch layer to add a set of constraints to the reconstruction algorithms.
 Most of the constraints defined apply to the mesh model, and the modified model is then retextured using the project’s photos.
 There is also an option in the Manual Retouch tool to set a specific file texture, e.g., water or grass, for a marked area, instead of basing texturing on the project’s photos.

-You can run the manual retouch tool either on the reconstruction tile’s 3D textured models or on the final 3DML.
+You can run the manual retouch tool either on a 3D model (the reconstruction tile’s 3D textured model or the final 3DML) or on orthophoto output.
 All retouch operations are listed in the Manual Retouch list.

 After performing manual retouch operations, all affected tiles (e.g., tiles that now are intersected by the manual retouch polygon) require rebuilding from the point cloud step.
 PhotoMesh will automatically determine what processing is required following the change, by rebuilding the project from “Auto”.